 Each year, PBA hosts a special day just for homeschooled students and their families, which allows them to come to campus and see firsthand just how special our university is.
-The customized activities within our Homeschool Day demonstrate how students can grow intellectually, socially and spiritually in a wonderful, caring and supportive faith-based community.
-Click here to find out more.
+The customized activities within our Homeschool Day demonstrate how students can grow intellectually, socially and spiritually in a wonderful, caring and supportive faith-based community and educational environment.

 PBA is Florida’s top Christian university.
 That means your education will be Christ-centered.
 Your professors are more than just your teachers.
 They’re your mentors and guides throughout your PBA educational journey.
 Expressing your beliefs and sharing your passion for your faith is always encouraged.

 Nothing impacts your life — and impacts the world — like serving God through serving others.